The New Dynamics of Fiscal Federalism

 This complexity raises a fundamental question: Does the federal expenditure share meaningfully capture centralization trends?
 There are two good reasons to put some stock in the federal share as a benchmark, but they come with important caveats.

 First, even when federal spending is geographically targeted, it often reflects federal rather than local priorities.
-Federal infrastructure grants may build highways communities don’t want while neglecting the parks or schools they actually need.
+Federal infrastructure grants may build transit systems that communities wouldn’t have funded themselves while neglecting the parks or schools they actually prefer.
 This substitution of federal for local judgment is precisely what the centralization concern captures.

 Second, if federal place-based spending is roughly constant, we can still learn something from changes in the federal share.
-Place-based federal policy affects the level of federal current spending, not the trend, so a rising federal share appears to indicate a shift towards centralization.
+Place-based federal policy affects the level of federal current spending, not the trend, so a rising federal share indicates a shift towards centralization.